| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 n 30 Day Period (after processing Form 830435)

 Iowa Code provides a 30-day window for creditors to file claims of unpaid invoices against a contract.
-Therefore, the Office of Finance will not process a retention release request until the thirty-first calendar day after the District Construction Engineer signs Form 830435.
+Therefore, the Finance Bureau will not process a retention release request until the thirty-first calendar day after the District Construction Engineer signs Form 830435.
 If no claims are on file, a retention release or final payment may be made.

 n 573 Claim

 "If a claim is filed," Iowa Code mandates that the Iowa DOT shall withhold, from the retained funds, an amount of 2 times any claim.
 The amount of retained funds is the maximum amount available for 573 claims.
-Following resolution of a "573 claim" or 60 days after the final (if no lawsuit has been filed), the Office of Finance issues payments as required.
+Following resolution of a "573 claim" or 60 days after the final (if no lawsuit has been filed), the Finance Bureau issues payments as required.

 At the preconstruction conference, contractors should be advised that all required forms, documents, and certifications must be properly prepared and forwarded to the project engineer before a final progress voucher can be processed.
 Forms required for contractor submittal are explained in Construction Manual 2.20 and the contractor is expected to read and be knowledgeable of these requirements.